SudhinPillai26/Big_Johns_SQL_PowerBI_Project/README.md

 ```
-4. Percentage of Sales by Pizza Size: For this we created a pie chart that shows the distribution of sales across different pizza categories.
-This chart will help the business understand customer preferences for pizza sizes and their impact on sales.
+4. Percentage of Sales by Pizza Size: We created a pie chart to show sales distribution across pizza sizes, helping the business understand customer preferences and their impact on sales.
 ```sql

 SELECT